kentwdev/Python-Chat_App/README.md

 Basic chat application based on TCP Sockets.
 I have implementated this using QtNetwork module.

-####Approach:
+####Componets:
-1. chat-server.py needed to execute on the terminal
+1. chat-server.py - needed to execute on the terminal
-2. chat.py needed to exetute on client PC.
+2. chat.py - needed to exetute on client PC.

+### How to run this application
+1. execute both 'chat-server.py and chat.py'
-3. enter the hostname/ IP address on client PC.
+2. enter the hostname/ IP address on client PC.
 Server will establish a connection between sever and client through a socket.
-4. now send text from client to server and vise versa.
+3. now send text from client to server and vise versa.

-### How to run this application
 #### Dependancies:
 1. Python
 2. PyQt4(for GUI)